-The main research objective of Georges Mer, Ph.D., is to understand how post-translational modifications (PTMs) can regulate the formation of transient protein complexes and enzyme catalysis, with a focus on DNA damage signaling and repair.
+The main research goal of Georges Mer, Ph.D., is to understand how post-translational modifications (PTMs) regulate the formation of transient protein complexes and enzyme catalysis, with a focus on DNA damage signaling and repair.
 His team approaches problems from a structural biology perspective and employs a range of complementary biochemical and biophysical techniques, including nuclear magnetic resonance (NMR) spectroscopy, X-ray crystallography and cryo-electron microscopy to probe the structure and dynamics of macromolecules.
-Current studies in his laboratory concentrate on the mechanisms of action of several DNA double-strand break repair proteins, including 53BP1 and BRCA1-BARD1, and on understanding the contribution of chromatin dynamics to these processes.
+Current studies in his laboratory concentrate on the mechanisms of action of several DNA double-strand break repair proteins, including 53BP1 and BRCA1-BARD1, and on understanding the contribution of chromatin dynamics to the DNA damage response.